valkey-io/valkey-doc/commands/cluster-delslots.md

-In Redis Cluster, each node keeps track of which master is serving a particular hash slot.
+In Valkey Cluster, each node keeps track of which master is serving a particular hash slot.

-The `CLUSTER DELSLOTS` command asks a particular Redis Cluster node to forget which master is serving the hash slots specified as arguments.
+The `CLUSTER DELSLOTS` command asks a particular Valkey Cluster node to forget which master is serving the hash slots specified as arguments.

 In the context of a node that has received a `CLUSTER DELSLOTS` command and